For programmatically working with tags or extending tags within a custom AEM application, this page describes use of the

 cq:tags string array property are not duplicated, it removes TagIDs pointing to non-existing tags and updates TagIDs for moved or merged tags.
 TagManager uses a JCR observation listener that reverts any incorrect changes.
 The main classes are in the com.day.cq.tagging package:

 TagManager.
 It is the reference implementation of the Tagging API.

 TagManager- allows for resolving and creating tags by paths and names.

 Tag- defines the tag object.

-To retrieve a TagManager instance, you need to have a JCR
+To retrieve a TagManager instance, you must have a JCR

 Session and to call

 @Reference JcrTagManagerFactory jcrTagManagerFactory; TagManager tagManager = jcrTagManagerFactory.getTagManager(session);

 In the typical Sling context, you can also adapt to a